GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 Enter IdV and select GPO letter address verification.
 Request a GPO letter; you are now rate-limited.
 ### UI effects
-On the 'Welcome Back' screen, the user is not presented with the option to request another letter.
+On the screen to enter their verification code, the user is not presented with the option to request another letter.

 [Rate limited]({{site.baseurl}}/images/gpo_letter_request_rate_limited.png)